tony-aw/tinycodet/README.md

 ```

 Doing the above, instead of attaching a package using `library()` or
-`require()`, can (sometimes) be quite beneficial: i.e. prevent
+`require()`, can (often) be quite beneficial for several reasons.
-overlapping namespaces, prevent overriding base/core R functions,
+i.e. prevent overlapping namespaces, prevent overriding base/core R
-prevent polluting the namespace, clarify which function came from which
+functions, prevent polluting the namespace, clarify which function came
-package.
+from which package, allowing a package to be loaded locally (like only
+within a function environment), etc.

 Loading a package alias does have some drawbacks.
 One is that you cannot
 easily import multiple packages under the same alias.
 While one would